-We can advise you what remedies you’re entitled to ask for and what other factors, such as the way that the car is financed, can affect your claim.
+We can advise you on what remedies you’re entitled to ask for and other factors can affect your claim.

 You may, for example, have legal rights if the car develops a problem much further down the line and you may be able to ask the dealer to put it right for free – our lawyers can help with advice in this situation.